Shahbaz-husain/PythonSnakeGame/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install pygame if not already installed or you can use our codespace.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install pygame if not already installed or you can directly run the exe file.

 ```bash
 pip install pygame